yudai/cf_nise_installer/README.md

 ### *NOTICE*

-This installer is mainly for testing installation with BOSH.
-If you just want to try Cloud Foundry, [bosh-lite](https://github.com/cloudfoundry/bosh-lite) and [cf-vagrant-installer](https://github.com/Altoros/cf-vagrant-installer) may be a better solution for you.
+This installer is maintained mainly for testing cf-release on a baremetal environemnt.
+If you just want to try Cloud Foundry, [bosh-lite](https://github.com/cloudfoundry/bosh-lite) may be a better solution for you.

 When ask a question about Cloud Foundry build by this installer at vcap-dev, please describe that you are uing cf-nise-installer in your post.
-That makes isolating the problem and answering your question easier.
-If the problem you get is certainly caused by this installer, please do not post to vcap-dev and submit a issue to this repository.
+That makes it easier to isolate your problem and to answer your question.
+If the problem you got is certainly caused by this installer, please do not post to vcap-dev and submit an issue to this repository.

 ### Services